OscarB0scar/IT10-ML-Portfolio/Linear-Regression_Fish/README.md

 # Predicting fish weight using linear regression

-Welcome to the lienar regression project.
+Welcome to the linear regression project.
 This is a supervised machine learning algorithm for predicting  fish weight, given lengths, height, and width, using the linear regression technique.
 The goal of this program is to predict the weigth of a given fish, based on cross length, diagonal length, vertical length, diagonal length, height and width.

 ## Description